Berkshire Days Inn

-Launching its 33rd season in the culturally-rich Berkshire Hills of western Massachusetts in Lenox, Shakespeare & Company aspires to create a theatre of unprecedented excellence rooted in the classical ideals of inquiry, balance, and harmony; a company that performs as the Elizabethans did — in love with poetry, physical prowess, and the mysteries of the universe.
+In the culturally-rich Berkshire Hills of western Massachusetts in Lenox, Shakespeare & Company aspires to create a theatre of unprecedented excellence rooted in the classical ideals of inquiry, balance, and harmony; a company that performs as the Elizabethans did — in love with poetry, physical prowess, and the mysteries of the universe.
 With a core of over 150 artists, the company performs Shakespeare, generating opportunities for collaboration between actors, directors, and designers of all races, nationalities, and backgrounds.
 Shakespeare & Company provides original, in-depth, classical training and performance methods.
 The company also develops and produces new plays of social and political significance.
 Shakespeare & Company's educational programs inspire a new generation of students and scholars to discover the resonance of Shakespeare's truths in the everyday world, demonstrating the influence that classical theatre can have within a community.

 Incredibly historic yet modern.
 Not a hint of a grandstand but tremendous spectator viewing.
 Fan friendly in the extreme.
 A beautiful venue – it is truly a park – and even those who are not motorsports fans know what Lime Rock Park is.
 Created in 1957 with a bulldozer driven by a man working from “plans” only in his head, Lime Rock is 1.53 miles of up hill and down dale, a track that looks deceivingly simple but is immensely challenging to drive quickly.
 Its setting is a village in Connecticut’s Litchfield County, renowned for its vast historical, cultural, recreation and entertainment possibilities.
 This is Lime Rock Park.
 Lime Rock’s history is inextricably entwined with that of sports car racing’s.
 In its 53-year existence, almost all of the sport’s greats have raced at here, from the industry changing Formula Libre race of 1959 through the 1960s, 70s and 80s in Can-Am, Camel GTP, F5000, Trans-Am and Atlantic.
 From the mid-1990s onward, Lime Rock has seen everything from the ground-pounding NASCAR stockers and modifieds to the technological tour de force ALMS prototypes – the “greenest” racing in North America.
 This is Lime Rock Park.